Try due diligence before betting the health of your employees on Lee-Gross-style Direct Primary Care

 Furthermore, the 9% figure based on the Jiwana paper, represents an upper limit on possible provider-side admin costs saved by ditching insurance.
 For the computation shown, I made the assumption that all billing and insurance costs would be eliminated under direct pay.
 But eschewing insurance pay does not remove all the provider side billing costs; in fact, direct pay can add some provider-side non-medical costs all its own.

 Direct pay physicians have non-zero billing cost.
 For subscription direct PCP’s, there are both monthly fees to be billed and collected, and fees for primary care services not covered by the monthly fees.
-Direct pay physicians are not able to lean on insurers for items like enrollment and roster maintenance, patient identification cards.
+Direct pay physicians are not able to lean on insurers for items like enrollment and roster maintenance or patient identification cards.
 A look at subscription DPC social media, meanwhile, should make clear that direct pay physicians have had to be more active in recruiting patents.
 On the other hand, direct pay FFS-PCPs still must still bill and collect for itemized services.

 Furthermore, many D-PCPs seek and enter contracts with self-insuring employers, some with multiple self-insuring employers.
 There’s plenty of administrative burden to go around, including reporting quality metrics to a myriad of employers.